 - Part One introduces Haudenosaunee history and traditional ecological knowledge, and explores the impact of colonization in Canada.
 It will include online work and weekly virtual gatherings for discussion.

 - Part Two digs deeper into issues introduced in Part One and focuses on building better relationships between Indigenous people and Canadians through allyship and reconciliation.
-It will include online work and weekly virtual gatherings for discussion on Thursday evenings from 7:00 to 8:00 pm.
+It will include online work and weekly virtual gatherings for discussion.

 Tuition fees and cancellation policy

 |IS 101 - Myth-Busting Part 1 (6-weeks)||$215.00 (plus HST)|